bssrdev/wilderhood/_posts/2016-01-22-Kayaking-through-a-forest-stream-Gulduve.markdown

 </p>

 <p>
-Well, muggers are not ill-reputed unlike their cousins, the salt water crocodiles.
+Well "muggers" are not ill-reputed like their cousins, the salt water crocodiles.
 So I took their word for it.
 Wildlife in general, tends to stay away from us.
 I soon lost those worrying trails of thought because what lay ahead of me seemed like paradise.
 </p>

 <p>